Thelymitra improcera: Taxonomy and naming

 Thelymitra improcera was first formally described in 1999 by David Jones from a specimen collected on King Island, and the description was published in Australian Orchid Research.
 The specific epithet (improcera) is a Latin word meaning “short" or "undersized", referring to this species' flower size compared to T. media.

 Distribution and habitat

-The coastal sun orchid mostly grows in low-lying, moist heath and is found on King Island and in the far south-east of Victoria.
+Coastal sun orchid mostly grows in low-lying, moist heath and is found on King Island and in the far south-east of Victoria.